coffee2code/text-hover/readme.txt

 * Hover text can be made case insensitive (it is case sensitive by default)
 * Hover text can be limited to doing only one replacement per term, per post (by default, all occurrences of a term are given hovertext)
 * Hover text can be rendered using the default browser tooltip (by default, the better-looking <a href="http://qtip2.com/">qTip2</a> library is used)
+* Hover text can be expanded to affect other filters

 **Note:** This is not the same as my [Text Replace](https://wordpress.org/plugins/text-replace) plugin, which defines terms or phrases that you want replaced by replacement text when displayed on your site.
 Text Hover instead adds the hover text as additional information for when visitors hover over the term, which is otherwise displayed in the post as you typed it.